-- Pinhead-size, red, generalised rash.
+- Small, red, widespread rash.
 The rash gives the skin a sandpaper-like texture. - Tongue rash has strawberry-like appearance. - On darker skin the rash may be more difficult to see but will still have a sandpaper-like texture.
 Please see NHS online for more information.

 Complications from scarlet fever are rare and the risks are reduced by antibiotic treatment.
-However, they can happen during or in the weeks after the infection, and can include ear infection, throat abscess, sinusitis, pneumonia, meningitis, and rheumatic fever.
+However, they can happen during or in the weeks after the infection, and can include ear infection, throat swelling, sinusitis, lung infection, meningitis, and rheumatic fever (which can affect the joints and heart).